DALL-E/Every illustration.

 Don't have an account?
 Sign up!

-@adventuring-sloth over 2 years ago
+@adventuring-sloth almost 3 years ago

 The culture stopped because the equity-sharing culture of Silicon Valley leaders stopped.
 It used to be that equity was a very large part of a compensation package, partly because startups didn't have cash, but mostly to incentivize employees to work hard to achieve the company's success, knowing they'd share in that success.